MicrosoftDocs/partner-center-pr.it-it/partner-center/autopilot.md

 Get-WindowsAutoPilotInfo.ps1 -OutputFile AutoPilotHWID.csv -Partner -Force
 </code></pre>

-## <a name="windows-autopilot-eula-dismissal"></a>Dismissing EULA di Windows Autopilot
+## <a name="windows-autopilot-eula-dismissal"></a>Windows Autopilot EULA dismissal

-### <a name="important-information"></a>INFORMAZIONI IMPORTANTI
+### <a name="important-information"></a>IMPORTANT INFORMATION

-Windows Autopilot consente di configurare installazioni personalizzate di Windows nei dispositivi gestiti per i clienti.
-Se il cliente è autorizzato a eseguire questa operazione, è possibile disattivare o nascondere alcune schermate di configurazione che in genere vengono presentate agli utenti durante la configurazione di Windows, inclusa la schermata di accettazione del contratto di licenza con l'utente finale (EULA).
+Windows Autopilot allows you to configure customized installations of Windows on devices you manage for your customers.
+If authorized to do so by the customer, you can suppress or hide certain set-up screens that are normally presented to users when setting up Windows, including the EULA (End User License Agreement) acceptance screen.

-Utilizzando questa funzione, l'utente accetta che l'eliminazione o la disattivazione delle schermate progettate per fornire agli utenti la comunicazione o l'accettazione delle condizioni significa che l'utente ha ottenuto il consenso e l'autorizzazione sufficienti per nascondere i termini e che l'utente, per conto di il cliente (indipendentemente dal fatto che si tratti di un'organizzazione o di un singolo utente come caso), acconsente a qualsiasi comunicazione e accetti le condizioni applicabili al cliente.
+By using this function, you agree that suppressing or hiding any screens that are designed to provide users with notice or acceptance of terms means that you have obtained sufficient consent and authorization from your customer to hide terms, and that you, on behalf of your customer (whether an organization or an individual user as the case may be), consent to any notices and accept any terms that are applicable to your customer.
 Ciò include il contratto per le condizioni della licenza o dell'avviso che potrebbero essere presentati all'utente se non è stato scelto di non visualizzare o di nascondere usando questo strumento.
 Il cliente non può utilizzare il software Windows su tali dispositivi se non ha acquisito validamente una licenza per il software da Microsoft o dai distributori autorizzati.